blakegarretson/essentials/main.md

 ## Long-Form Reading Fonts

 - [Literata](https://github.com/googlefonts/literata) is a fantastic serif font for long-form reading.
-This is a great choice for apps like ebook readers.
+This is my favorite font for apps like ebook readers.
 It has a lot of character, and the italics looks especially good.
+Literata brings me so much pleasure that I find myself wanting to read more just to look at it.
     - The other serif font I suggest for ebooks is [Crimson Pro](https://github.com/Fonthausen/CrimsonPro).
 It is a very close second to Literata with top-notch readability and personality.
 - [Cabin](https://github.com/impallari/Cabin) is a highly readable, accessible font that works well for long-form reading if you prefer sans fonts.
-It distinguishes itself with human touches that make it stand out from the usual boring sans fonts.
+It distinguishes itself with human touches that make it stand out from the usual lifeless sans fonts.

 ## General Purpose Font